Ifaxox/Project-1-Data_Vis_Spotify/README.md

 # Project-1-Data_Vis_Spotify

-On Branch Main you will find the poerpoint file and the initial spotify document proposal
+On Branch Main you will find the powerpoint file and the initial spotify document proposal

 In Branch "ifa-task1" you will find the following which was done by Ifa:
 #Finding out artist with the most extensive collection of tracks and the artist with the highest popularity score.